 - Create a hummingbird garden using a hanging basket.
 Plant the basket with flowers that have staggered bloom times to extend nectar availability.
 A red-colored pentas (Pentas lanceolata) works well as a center plant.
 Cascading plants like lantana (Lantana sp.), verbena (Verbena × hybrida), and trailing petunias (Petunia × hybrida) are particularly attractive in hanging baskets and give birds easy access to blooms.

-- A full-sun container garden many need additional insulation in the pot to protect the roots from getting too hot.
+- A full-sun container garden may need additional insulation in the pot to protect the roots from getting too hot.
 Setting browallia (Browallia speciosa) in the center of the pot works well because of its upright growth habit.
-Add some cape daisies (Osteospermum hyoseroides) that bloom into the fall for long-lasting color, and plant a coordinating color of million bells (Calibrachoa × hybrida) around the outer edge to cascade down the container.
+Add some cape daisies (Arctotis stoechadifolias) that bloom into the fall for long-lasting color, and plant a coordinating color of million bells (Calibrachoa × hybrida) around the outer edge to cascade down the container.

-- Another full-sun option is placing the upright striking copper plant 'Margarita' (Acalpha wilkesiana ) in the center, angel wing begonias (Begonia x argenteogutta), weeping sedge (Carex oshemensis 'Everillo') fill out the middle, and sweet potato vines in green and black (Ipomoea batatas) and blue scavola (Scalova aemula ''Blue Fan') cascadie down the sides ( Figure 18–15).
+- Another full-sun option is placing the upright striking copper plant 'Margarita' (Acalpha wilkesiana ) in the center, angel wing begonias (Begonia 'Argenteo-guttata') and weeping sedge (Carex oshemensis) fill out the middle, and sweet potato vines in green and black (Ipomoea batatas) and blue scavola (Scalova aemula ''Blue Fan') cascading down the sides ( Figure 18–15).